-At 25, Backyard Bird Count shows power of ‘citizen science’
+At 25, Backyard Bird Count shows power of citizen science

 In India, which had the highest participation outside the U.S. last year, tens of thousands of people submitted bird checklists — a 28% increase from 2021.

 This global data goes into the eBird database used by scientists for research on bird populations, which have declined sharply overall in past decades.
-It’s part of a rise in “citizen science” projects in which volunteers collect data about the natural world for use by researchers.
+It’s part of a rise in citizen science projects in which volunteers collect data about the natural world for use by researchers.

 And if it gets more people interested in bird-watching, so much the better, says Steve Kistler.